 While “natural” and “unnatural” sexual intercourse is what Paul refers to in Romans 1:26-27, the New Testament and the early Church have a more expansive idea of what constitutes unnatural sinful passion.
-In the early Church, "passions" was a technical term that refers to the spiritual agitations that well up from within us that lead us from the love, joy, and peace of God and from sharing that love, joy, and peace with one another.
-And many in the early Church believed that things we have come to take for granted as natural were in fact unnatural passions.
+In the early Church (and the New Testament), "passions" was a technical term that referred to the spiritual agitations that well up from within us that lead us from the love, joy, and peace of God and from sharing that love, joy, and peace with one another.
+Many in the early Church believed that things we have come to take for granted as natural were in fact unnatural passions.
 For example:

 The love and accumulation of possessions is unnatural

 The early Church theologians took seriously Jesus’ warnings regarding the accumulation and attachment to wealth (see What Jesus Commanded, Part 8: Money & Possessions).
 Not only did they take Jesus (and the rest of the New Testament) at his word, they actually considered the pursuit and accumulation of wealth to be contrary to nature: